 February 17, 2021

 I’ve written previously about the usefulness of QR Codes.
 However, they are such a versatile tool that it requires a completely separate article to highlight the tremendous utility they provide you.
-What I’ve listed here is just the tip of the iceberg; there are many other ways (some possibly undiscovered) to introduce QR codes into your marketing strategy.
+What I’ve listed here is just the tip of the iceberg.
+There are many other ways (some possibly undiscovered) to introduce a dynamic QR code generator into your marketing strategy so that you can track every transaction.
 Honestly; the sky’s the limit.
 The myriad of ways you can truly turn your communications strategy into a multi-channel marketing campaign.

 How do You Use a QR Code?